Immigrants are an important part of Colorado’s culture, economy, and future.

 - BLOG POST – How Organizers Build Power in Immigrant Communities

 - BLOG POST – Morgan Health Connectors

-If you want to learn more, or if you work directly with immigrant populations or you are an immigrant who would like to get involved in this work, please contact our Director of Community Organizing, Maggie Gómez.
+If you want to learn more, or if you work directly with immigrant populations or you are an immigrant who would like to get involved in this work, please contact our Deputy Director, Maggie Gómez.